 Give your skin a week to heal before using potent at-home treatments like peels and retinol-based products.
 Your skin is particularly sensitive after a facial, and harsh, potentially irritating products can do more damage than good.
 Rest assured that your esthetician has exfoliated your skin to the max and focus instead on protecting your skin’s moisture barrier with nourishing facial oils, rich moisturizers and deeply hydrating mask treatments.
 Our pick: Blend Rosehip Triple C+E Firming Oil with Coconut Age Corrective Moisturizer for long-lasting moisture.

 Ready to put these after facial dos and don’ts into action?
-Book your next facial treatment at an Eminence Organics partner spa near you - and share your experience with us on social media.
+Book your next facial treatment at an Eminence Organics Spa Partner near you.